Chart Color Schemes

 Wollongong features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households comprise 50.8% of all households, including 12.6% couples with children, 29.6% couples without children, and 7.2% single parent families.
-Non-family households constitute the remaining 49.2%, with lone person households at 37.4% and group households comprising 11.8%.
-The median household size is 2.0 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 50.8 percent of all households, including 12.6 percent that are couples with children, 29.6 percent consisting of couples without children, and 7.2 percent composed of single parent families.
+Non-family households make up the remaining 49.2 percent, with lone person households at 37.4 percent and group households comprising 11.8 percent of the total.
+The median household size is 2.0 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households